mRsUmItKuMaRcOdEr/ballistic_classification_for_forensic/README.md

 - matplotlib
 - seaborn

-All dependencies are listed in the requirements.txt file.
+All dependencies are listed in the requirements.txt file with specific versions that are compatible with Streamlit Cloud.